 As the placenta detaches from the uterine wall, the spiral arteries of the uterus that feed the placenta are left exposed and bleeding.
 Spiral arteries are unique because they lack the musculature needed to contract on their own.11

 The uterus must contract to compress these arteries and stop blood flow from the area where the placenta once attached.
 The body’s natural release of oxytocin will cause the uterus to contract.
-Occasionally and for various reasons, your uterus may be “boggy” or too relaxed after delivery.
+Sometimes the uterus becomes “boggy,” meaning it stays too relaxed after delivery.
 A relaxed or atonic uterus post-delivery will lead to increased bleeding.
 In this instance, uterine massage helps the uterus contract and may help control bleeding.2,6

 Uterine massage is a helpful tool for expressing blood clots that may restrict uterine contractions, evaluating postpartum bleeding, and monitoring uterine involution.
 Uterine massage will be used with other medical interventions if bleeding is significant.2

-Uterine massage is typically performed immediately after delivery and during the early postpartum period.
+Uterine massage is typically performed immediately after delivery and during the first hours after birth.

 Your provider may perform a uterine massage right after the birth of your baby, either before or after the delivery of the placenta.
 The two hours following birth are critical for monitoring uterine firmness and assessing vaginal bleeding.
 During this time, uterine massage may be performed as often as needed, generally every 10 to 15 minutes, to help ensure a firm fundus and appropriate postpartum bleeding.1